Put your security system to test today

 |The primary goal is to gain unauthorized access through exploitation, which can be used to emulate a malicious hacker’s intent.||In rare cases, manual testing is conducted with additional tools to evaluate the security of applications.|

-We have discussed above some of the significant benefits of pen testing.
-This section dives deep into the different stages of pen testing and how an organization can benefit by regularly conducting these tests and keep their IT domain protected and secure.
+This section dives deep into the different stages of pen testing and how an organization can benefit by regularly conducting these tests and keeping their IT domain protected and secure.

 The first phase comprises of the planning stage.
 Here, all the goals and objectives of the pen testing are defined.
 To maintain consistency throughout the testing process, both the client and the pen tester define the objectives.
-The common purpose consists of:
+The common purpose is to:

 In this phase, to move further with the testing process, the pen tester requires detailed information about the systems and network.
-This phase consists of the preliminary information analysis, such as IP address, Social engineering, Domain name searches/WHOIS lookups, mail addresses, usernames, Dumpster Diving.
-The pen tester works in gathering as much information on an organization’s weak aspects and the potential targets for exploitation.
+This phase consists of the preliminary information analysis such as IP address, social engineering, domain name searches/WHOIS lookups, mail addresses, usernames, dumpster diving, etc. The pen tester gathers as much information on an organization’s weak aspects and the potential targets for exploitation.

 In this step, a penetration tester uses automated tools to scan target assets for discovering vulnerabilities.
-These tools typically have their databases, giving the details of the latest vulnerabilities.
-However, tester discovers
+These tools typically have their databases providing details of the latest vulnerabilities.
+The tester discovers:

 During the analyzing phase, the tester considers the following elements –